top of page

 As BOP enters its 30th anniversary year, the company’s work continues to impact on the diversity of the wider cultural landscape, remaining world-renowned for integrating access into all its productions, and in developing work that addresses disability with honestly, integrity, and humour.

-REVIEW: Don't Make Tea (UK Tour) by Birds of Paradise Theatre Company at the Tron Theatre, Glasgow, April 2024.
+Don't Make Tea review, Birds of Paradise Theatre Company, Tron Theatre, Glasgow, April 2024.

 🎟️ Disclosure: I was invited to review this show and received a complimentary ticket in exchange for my time and for writing this review.
 Neither the venue nor show has a say in what I write.
 I'm completely independent and review invites do not have any impact on my analysis or star ratings.